Continental Aero 111 Review – It > creates < watts. A foretaste of GP6000 tyre technology

 253g (Conti Aero 111) vs 191g (Pirelli non-TR P-Zero TT).
 I’ve ended up adding a 47g Schwalbe TPU inner whose extra weight comes from its 100mm stem, I couldn’t use thinner ones as they burst with the heat from rim brakes.

-If your setup is tubeless and you think it’s lighter, you’ll need to factor in about 20-40g of sealant per wheel plus a 10g valve.
+If your setup is tubeless and you think it’s lighter, you’ll need to factor in 20-40g of sealant per wheel plus a 10g valve.
 The overall system weight is similar.

 Continental AERO 111 Rolling Resistance

 I sometimes find tyre naming confusing.
-This is a good schematic from Conti explaining the suitability of each of their current GP5000 sub-brands.
+This is a good schematic from Conti explaining the suitability of their current GP5000 sub-brands.
 If you compare other tyres on Bicyclerollingresistance make sure you compare the right model of your existing GP5000 to see the true difference.

 Furthermore, not all GP5000 tyres are made equally.